Optimus1200/AeroServer/README.md

 # About

 This is a mock server that aims to replicate the functionality of the Wind API to make the game work.
-Included in the Release is a custom build of RPCS3 by Killer0byte that allows the game to properly read .tss files., as well as a built-in patch to unlock all DLC and infinite fuel.
+Included in the Release is a custom build of RPCS3 by Killer0byte that allows the game to properly read .tss files, as well as a built-in patch to unlock all DLC and infinite fuel.

 # Cheat Engine